stevedsun/stevedsun.github.io/content/posts/2022/implementing-prometheus-exporter-for-fluentbit.md

 tags: [golang, fluentbit, prometheus]
 aliases: [/posts/implementing-prometheus-exporter-for-fluentbit/]
 description: "We want to export specific input data into Prometheus, therefore we have to implement our Prometheus exporter in a customized Fluent-bit output plugin."
-draft: true
 ---

+## Background

-Fluent-bit is a great tool for logging and monitoring, many tech teams are using it to collect metrics and log data.
-Prometheus is also a popular tool for metrics analysis, but Fluent-bit can only output data to Proetheus by its own exporter input-plugin, which has fixed metrics and data format.
+Fluent-bit is a great tool for logging and monitoring, many teams are using it to collect metrics and logs.
+Prometheus is also a popular tool for metrics analysis, but if you want to output Fluent-bit data to Prometheus, the only way is to use the node-exporter input plugin, which has fixed metrics and data format.

 In our case, we want to export specific input data into Prometheus, therefore we have to implement our Prometheus exporter in a customized Fluent-bit output plugin.

+Today I want to share the final solution for this case.
+The complete demo code can be found on this Github repo: <https://github.com/stevedsun/fluent-bit-output-prometheus-demo>

 ## Fluent-bit Output Plugin